brunosduarte/habits/README.md

 ## 📋 Project

-An full stack application (web and mobile version) for monitoring daily tasks to help users track their completed and incomplete activities.
+A full stack application (web and mobile version) for monitoring daily tasks to help users track their completed and incomplete activities.

 ### 🚀 Technologies